Blessed is he whose transgression is forgiven, whose sin is covered. Psalm 32:1

 64 Jesus said to him, “You have said it.
 Nevertheless, I tell you, after this you will see the Son of Man sitting at the right hand of Power and coming on the clouds of heaven.”

 65 Then the high priest tore his clothing, saying, “He has spoken blasphemy!
 Why do we need any more witnesses?
 Now you have heard his blasphemy.
 66 What do you think?”

 67 Then they spat in his face and beat him with their fists, and some slapped him,68 saying, “Prophesy to us, Christ!
 Who hit you?”

 Peter Denies Jesus

-69 Now Peter was sitting outside in the court, and a maid came to him, saying, “You were also with Jesus, the Galilean!”
-70 But he denied it before them all, saying, “I do not know what you are talking about.”
+69 Now Peter was sitting outside in the court, and a servant girl came to him, saying, “You were also with Jesus, the Galilean!”
+70 But he denied it before all of them, saying, “I do not know what you are talking about.”

 73 After a little while those who stood by came and said to Peter, “Surely you are also one of them, for your accent gives you away.”
 74 Then he began to curse and to swear, “I do not know the man!”

 Immediately the rooster crowed.
 75 Peter remembered the word which Jesus had said to him, “Before the rooster crows, you will deny me three times.”